-- X No tax gross-ups for named executive officers ("NEOs"). - X No excessive perquisites; all have a specific business rationale. - ➤ No employment, change in control or severance contracts for NEOs, who are at-will employees. - X No guaranteed salary increases or bonuses. - No stock option repricing, reloads or exchanges without shareholder approval. - X No stock options granted below fair market value. - ➤ No hedging or pledging our securities by executive officers or directors. - X No short selling or similar transactions. - X No excessive dilution from annual equity grants.
+- × No tax gross-ups for named executive officers ("NEOs"). - × No excessive perquisites; all have a specific business rationale. - × No employment, change in control or severance contracts for NEOs, who are at-will employees. - × No guaranteed salary increases or bonuses. - × No stock option repricing, reloads or exchanges without shareholder approval. - × No stock options granted below fair market value. - × No hedging or pledging our securities by executive officers or directors. - × No short selling or similar transactions. - × No excessive dilution from annual equity grants.

-COMMITMENT TO CORPORATE SOCIAL RESPONSIBILITY
+COMMITMENT TO CORPORATE RESPONSIBILITY

-Our commitment to Environmental, Social and Governance ("ESG") initiatives is centered around five core areas we believe are most important to our stakeholders and most relevant to our business:
+Our commitment to Corporate Responsibility ("CR") is centered around five core areas we believe are most important to our shareholders, employees and customers and most relevant to our business:

-- Maintaining a strong governance framework emphasizing integrity and ethics in all that we do; - Nurturing a workplace culture that values, respects, grows and appropriately compensates our employees; - Meeting the needs of our customers with innovative and accessible products and services; - Supporting our local communities through philanthropy, volunteerism, and fostering economic literacy and mobility; and - Reducing our environmental impact by investing in renewable energy, energy-efficient buildings and digital technologies.
+Nurturing a culture that respects, grows and appropriately compensates our employees

+Meeting the needs of our customers with innovative and accessible products and services Supporting our local communities through philanthropy, volunteerism and economic literacy Reducing our environmental impact by investing in renewable energy and energy efficiency

-Our full Board is ultimately responsible for overseeing our ESG objectives, with specific ESG topics overseen by various Board committees.
-Senior management is responsible for the day-to-day execution of our ESG objectives.
+Our full Board of Directors ("Board") is ultimately responsible for overseeing our CR objectives, with specific CR topics overseen by various Board committees.
+Senior management is responsible for the day-to-day execution of our CR objectives.
+Annually, we publish a CR report that highlights our efforts to invest in the development and well-being of our employees, support the needs of our customers and communities, reduce our environmental impact, and maintain a strong governance framework that enhances our culture of ethics and integrity.